If you want to build a business that gives your customers exactly what they want, then you need to make customer success a priority.

 Even in name, customer success is wholly unambiguous about its one mission: To make customers successful; and to achieve their desired outcomes with the product or service they’ve bought.
 This ethos should perforate every corner of an organization: From product, to marketing to sales.

-Customer success beyond the department
+Building out customer success beyond the department

 Before you get into onboarding, churn, or retention, it's becoming increasingly clear that customer success shouldn't just be an afterthought that kicks in after the point of sale.
 If customer success is just a post-sales motion, you’re seriously missing a trick.
 Customer success isn’t just a department.
 It isn’t just a team in your company.
 Being customer-centric and focusing on your customers’ success is a business-wide philosophy.